Dumbarton Burgh Hall

 Dumbarton Burgh Hall is a municipal structure in Church Street, Dumbarton, West Dunbartonshire, Scotland.
-The building, which is the headquarters of West Dunbartonshire Council, is Category A listed.
+The building, which is the headquarters of West Dunbartonshire Council and the former location of Dumbarton Academy, is Category A listed.

 History

 The first municipal building in Dumbarton was the old tolbooth on the north side of the High Street which was first mentioned in 1627 and re-built in around 1645.
 It initially had separate rooms for the burgh council and for the sheriff court but, in 1794, the council chamber was converted into a prison and the courtroom was subsequently shared.
 After the tollbooth became dilapidated, the burgh council and the sheriff court relocated to a new courthouse designed by James Gillespie Graham in the neoclassical style on the east side of Church Street in 1826.
 The tollbooth was then demolished in 1832.

 By the mid-19th century Dumbarton Academy had outgrown the building which it had occupied on the west side of Church Street since 1789.
 In this context burgh leaders decided to procure a combined burgh hall and academy: the site they chose, on the east side of Church Street to the south of the courthouse, was occupied by a building known as College House.